 The knee joint is very simple in it’s design.
 A hinged joint that primarily moves in flexion and extension.
-There is also some motion that occurs just below at the tibiofemoral joint (internal and external rotation) that needs to taken into consideration during lateral and rotational.
+There is also some motion that occurs just below at the tibiofemoral joint (internal and external rotation) that needs to taken into consideration during lateral and rotational movements.

-Even though the motions at the knee are relatively simple, it is greatly influenced by the joints above and below.
+Even though the motion at the knee is relatively simple, it is greatly influenced by the joints above and below.
 This includes the foot/ankle and hip.
 Because ultimately, function at those joints largely dictate positioning of the knee.

 As someone who has formerly dealt with knee pain, I know how debilitating it can be.
 Just because pain is experienced at the knee doesn’t mean the knee joint needs to be the sole focus of your intervention.
 And doing so would be a shortsighted approach to resolving knee pain.